pmachata/linux_mlxsw/Documentation/networking/ip-sysctl.rst

 	Default: 0x0007 (source IP, destination IP and IP protocol)

+fib_multipath_hash_seed - UNSIGNED INTEGER
+	The seed value used when calculating hash for multipath routes.
+Only valid for kernels built with CONFIG_IP_ROUTE_MULTIPATH enabled.

+	When set to 0, the seed value used for multipath routing defaults to an internal random-generated one.

+	Default: 0

 fib_sync_mem - UNSIGNED INTEGER
 	Amount of dirty memory from fib entries that can be backlogged before synchronize_rcu is forced.